mdsahidraza174-netizen/CineStats/README.md

 Rungta College of Engineering and Technology

 ## License

-This project is intended for educational and academic use.
+This project is licensed under the Creative Commons Attribution–NonCommercial 4.0 (CC BY-NC 4.0).

+Commercial use is not permitted without explicit permission from the author.